Gregox01/Gregox01/README.md

 - 👋 Hi, I’m @Gregox01
 - 👀 I’m interested in programming languages in general
-- 🌱 I’m currently learning javascript, c#
+- 🌱 I’m currently learning javascript, c# , Solidity, Python
 - 💞️ I’m looking to collaborate on any project that i could bring some help into
-- 📫 How to reach me gllabra16@gmail.com
+- 📫 How to reach me gllabra15@gmail.com

 <!---
 Gregox01/Gregox01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.